 One of my absolute favorite projects to be involved with at Carnegie is the New York Lullaby Project Concert.
-I could post any of the amazing songs that come out of these concerts: some are funny, some deeply moving, others are just sweet and beautiful to listen to, like this one.
+If there's any proof in the universe of the visceral power of music, this is it.
+Grab some tissues and enjoy the concert.

 Ensemble ACJW live at Le Poisson Rouge: recording a classical ensemble in a rock'n'roll club with only a half hour to set up has its challenges, but I really enjoyed this Mahler arrangement.
 Video by Kornhaber Brown.

 - I recorded the live performance of these talented youngsters at Harlem Stage - portions of which you can see (and hear) in this video - which was given as part of their preparation for a Carnegie Hall concert in November 2010.
 Check out the up-and-coming talents of two of the student soloists here at 1:05 and 2:53, both of whom brought down the house.
 The live concert audio is my work; the dialogue and workshop audio, as well as the video, were done by Kornhaber Brown

 Just happened to have a camera with me this night and set it up in a corner to record, thinking "someone will want to see this someday."
 As a result, this video of the world-famous lutenist performing for the longest-running early music series anywhere exists.